AmyWorkspace/hxchen/_pages/about.md

 - Achieve system behavior management based on specification requirements.
 - Streamline the complexity of cognition and interaction in the design, management, and evolution of networks and cyber-physical systems.
 - etc...

-I am always welcome motivated PhD/MPhil/RA/Visiting students to work with me at HKUST(GZ).
-The up-to-date recruitment details can be found [here](https://www.chenhuangxun.com/recruitment/).

 I also keep open-minded to cross-disciplinary problem domains and look forward to academic collaboration.
 Email me if you'd like to chat.